-The four main formats an entrepreneurial business plan can take are:
+The four main business plan formats an entrepreneurial business plan can take are:

-2. The oral presentation.
-The oral presentation should be an entertaining narrative which serves to trigger conversation and generate interest in the full business plan.
-Oral presentations ideally cover the executive summary and graphs depicting financial trends and key decision making benchmarks.
+The oral presentation should be an entertaining narrative that serves to trigger conversation and generate interest in the full business plan.
+Oral presentations ideally cover the executive summary and graphs depicting financial trends and key decision-making benchmarks.

 With so many different uses for business plans and formats they can take, it is often highly advisable that any entrepreneur looking to make a serious business launch consult a professional business plan writer to ensure that they get the best bang for their buck.